 According to data collected by the HTTP archive, page sizes have increased significantly in recent years.
 Over the past 10 years, the average size of web pages on the desktop web has tripled.

 This can cause problems for all those users who are careful about bandwidth consumption.
-It is true that now many offers from mobile telephone operators offer a minimum of 50 – 100GB, but still why consume more? not to mention that there are areas where the mobile connection is not stable and therefore having a site that loads slowly has an even greater impact.
+Although many mobile phone operators now offer a minimum of 50 – 100GB, why consume more?
+Not to mention that there are areas where the mobile connection is unstable, making a slow-loading site even more impactful.

 Increasing page size may lead consumers to upgrade to larger plans and spend more on mobile data.